Makeover your usual veggie dip with this protein-packed Edamame Hummus recipe.

-- 12 ounces frozen shelled edamame, cooked according to package directions
+- 12 ounces frozen shelled edamame, cooked according to package directions and cooled

 - 2 tablespoons tahini paste

-- 2 tablespoons water
+- 3 tablespoons water

 - 3 tablespoons fresh lemon juice

-- 2 1/2 tablespoons olive oil
+- 4 1/2 tablespoons olive oil

 - 1 clove garlic

 - Place all ingredients into a blender or food processor and process until well combined.
 Store in refrigerator.